sOuL2000s/Metier-Institute-Full-Stack-Website/README.md

 ### Programs:
 -   MBA Entrance Test preparation
 -   Exclusive mentoring for CAT, XAT, NMAT, SNAP etc
+-   **Detailed B-Schools Table:** A comprehensive table listing top B-schools with columns for 'Institute Name', 'Category', 'Exams Accepted', 'Avg Salary (in Lakhs)', and 'Total Fees (in Lakhs)'.
+This table is now located on the `programs.html` page, below the program descriptions.
+    -   **Data Source:** All data is as on 5th June 2025.
+    -   **Example Entries (full list available on the website):**
+        -   **FMS Delhi - MBA:** Category: A1, Exams: CAT, Avg Salary: 34.10 Lakhs, Total Fees: 4.92 Lakhs.
+        -   **IIM Ahmedabad - MBA:** Category: A1, Exams: CAT, Avg Salary: 34.45 Lakhs, Total Fees: 26.50 Lakhs.
+        -   **XLRI - PGDM + PGDMHRM:** Category: A1, Exams: XAT, Avg Salary: 31.08 Lakhs, Total Fees: 33.40 Lakhs.
+        -   **TISS - HRM:** Category: A2, Exams: CAT, Avg Salary: 26.31 Lakhs, Total Fees: 2.07 Lakhs.
+        -   ... and many more IIMs and other top B-schools with detailed information.

 ### Faculties:
 -   Highly experienced faculties in the Test Prep industry
 -   **Sabyasachi Sarkar:** Mentoring Quantitative Ability, Data Interpretation and Logical Reasoning, Verbal Ability and Reading Comprehension

 ### Institutions:
-(Updated with Category, Exams Accepted, Avg Salary, Total Fees.
-Example entries below, full list too long for README)
+(Now presented as individual cards on the 'Institutions' page)
+-   **Top Management Institutions:** A list of top B-schools, each presented as a card with an image, name, city, category, accepted exams, average salary, total fees, and a link to their website.
+-   **Data Source:** All data is as on 5th June 2025.
+-   **Example Entries (full list available on the website):**
--   **FMS Delhi - MBA:** Category: A1, Exams: CAT, Avg Salary: 34.10 Lakhs, Total Fees: 4.92 Lakhs.
+    -   **FMS Delhi - MBA:** New Delhi, Category: A1, Exams: CAT, Avg Salary: 34.10 Lakhs, Total Fees: 4.92 Lakhs.
--   **IIM Ahmedabad - MBA:** Category: A1, Exams: CAT, Avg Salary: 34.45 Lakhs, Total Fees: 26.50 Lakhs.
+    -   **IIM Ahmedabad - MBA:** Ahmedabad, Category: A1, Exams: CAT, Avg Salary: 34.45 Lakhs, Total Fees: 26.50 Lakhs.
--   **XLRI - PGDM + PGDMHRM:** Category: A1, Exams: XAT, Avg Salary: 31.08 Lakhs, Total Fees: 33.40 Lakhs.
+    -   **XLRI - PGDM + PGDMHRM:** Jamshedpur, Category: A1, Exams: XAT, Avg Salary: 31.08 Lakhs, Total Fees: 33.40 Lakhs.
--   **TISS - HRM:** Category: A2, Exams: CAT, Avg Salary: 26.31 Lakhs, Total Fees: 2.07 Lakhs.
+    -   **TISS - HRM:** Mumbai, Category: A2, Exams: CAT, Avg Salary: 26.31 Lakhs, Total Fees: 2.07 Lakhs.
     -   ... and many more IIMs and other top B-schools with detailed information.

 ### Tests:
 -   **CAT:** Month: Nov, Duration: 120 mins, Sections: 3, Total Questions: 68, Negative Marking: MCQ- (Y) TITA*- (N), Sectional Time Limit: Yes.